Express Entry Work Experience Requirement: 2026 Eligibility Rules

 - Career changers who switched NOC codes within the last three years

-If you fall short of 12 months, continue working in your qualifying NOC until you cross the threshold before creating your Express Entry profile.
-Submitting a profile that does not meet the minimum requirement wastes time and can complicate future applications.
+If you fall short of 12 months for a category-based draw, continue working in your qualifying NOC until you cross the threshold before relying on that category.
+Submitting a profile that does not meet the applicable program minimum wastes time and can complicate future applications.

 The Philippines to Canada Express Entry Guide includes a work experience audit worksheet that maps your employment history to NOC codes and calculates whether you meet the 12-month requirement under each Express Entry program.